bufbuild-ru/docs/docs/protovalidate/cel/index.md

 #### Reusable rule libraries

 Protovalidate defines its [standard rules](../schemas/standard-rules/) in a Protobuf file.
 By extending its messages, you can do the same thing.
-This means you can develop organization-specific libraries of your own rules, [publish them to the Buf Schema Registry](/docs/bsr/module/publish/), and then reuse them across your enterprise.Creating these [predefined rules](../schemas/predefined-rules/) is similar to creating custom rules, using `proto2` syntax and extending Protovalidate's rule messages:
+This means you can develop organization-specific libraries of your own rules, [publish them to the Buf Schema Registry](/docs/bsr/module/publish/), and then reuse them across your enterprise.

+Creating these [predefined rules](../schemas/predefined-rules/) is similar to creating custom rules, using `proto2` syntax and extending Protovalidate's rule messages:

 ::: info Predefined rule example